Keintsagi/First-Snap-Project-CS-Principles/README.md

 # First Snap Project - CS Principles
 Hi!
 This is just a repository showcasing my first Snap! project I made for my CS Principles class.
 I want to document my full programming journey on GitHub, and this is where I'm starting.
 Thank you for reading. :)

+#### How I Made it
+It's a block language, so there's not much to say.
+However, I followed the teacher's instructions to create this project.
+I made an account on Snap!, found the correct blocks, and snapped them together to create the program.

 If you see this and you'd like to view my project (it's a very basic project) follow these steps:
 1. Download the "First Project (CS Principles).xml" file in this repository.
 2. Go to https://snap.berkeley.edu/